 These orchard plantings consist of fruit tree species which provide an important historical link to the past horticultural use of the site.
 These species demonstrate seasonal change and will delineate different destinations within the site at different times of the year.
-Native species have been selected to contribute to the ecological function of the site line inclusion of fruit trees and the riparian planting also aim to encourage birdlife through the site. also aim to encourage birdlife through the site.
+Native species have been selected to contribute to the ecological function of the site.
+The inclusion of fruit trees and the riparian planting also aim to encourage birdlife through the site.